 - And more

 As you can see from the table below, when you add together the travel credits and the sign-up bonus for the Chase Sapphire Reserve, the value of the card easily outmatches its annual fee in the first year (and that’s not including the extra points you earn on travel and dining).
-It also surpasses the value of the Chase Sapphire Preferred card, despite that card’s lower annual fee and higher sign-up offer.

 In terms of first-year bonuses, the Chase Sapphire Reserve is also the better choice if you’ve been brainstorming future vacations or weekend getaways: